-In December 2021, the independent directors selected Robert Sroka to serve an additional consecutive one-year term as Lead Independent Director.
+In December 2022, the independent directors selected Robert Sroka to serve an additional consecutive one-year term as Lead Independent Director.
 Mr. Sroka, as Lead Independent Director, presides over independent sessions of the Board in which only independent directors participate.
 Additional information regarding the role of the Lead Independent Director is provided below under the heading "Board Leadership and Risk Oversight."
-Stockholders and other parties interested in communicating directly with the Lead Independent Director, c/o Sypris Solutions, Inc. 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222.
+Stockholders and other parties interested in communicating directly with the Lead Independent Director, or with the independent directors as a group, may do so by writing to the Lead Independent Director, c/o Sypris Solutions, Inc. 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222.